Gethe/wow-ui-source/README.markdown

       * Absolution (new passive) enables priests to use Dispel Magic on up to 2 harmful effects on friendly targets.

+      * Chakra now lasts until canceled, up from 1 minute.

+      * Surge of Light can now also trigger from Binding Heal.

   * Glyphs